 Hoppes played for Coach Mark King at Lincoln Southwest High School.
 As a senior, Hoppes caught 15 passes for 269 yards and two touchdowns en route to collecting all-city and All-Heartland Conference accolades.
 Hoppes also recorded 53 tackles in helping the SilverHawks to a 6-4 record and a Class A state playoff berth.
 As a junior, Lincoln Southwest went 9-2 and made it to the second round of the Class A playoffs, as Hoppes had 52 tackles and seven sacks en route to being an honorable-mention all-city pick.

 The son of Tim and Teresa Hoppes, Tyler was born on May 8, 1995.
-He has been named to the Nebraska Scholar-Athlete Honor Roll five times.
+He has been named to the Nebraska Scholar-Athlete Honor Roll six times.
 Hoppes has volunteered his time with Uplifting Athletes, the Lincoln Marathon, NFL Fuel Up to Play 60, American Education Week, the People’s City Mission and local hospital visits.
-He earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams in 2017.
+He earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.

 Games Played--22 (10 in 2016, 12 in 2017)